-Moreover, while the Advisory Opinion provides that recusal considerations under certain provisions of Canon 3C may be different where the judge's spouse is an "equity partner" versus a "non-equity" partner, the Motion glosses over the fact that Ms. Freeman did not become an equity partner until January 1, 2021 (yet, the Motion seeks the return of all compensation awarded to JW as early as July 2018).
-Accordingly, even if the Court were to find these materials relevant to its determination under section 455, the U.S. Trustee has failed to show that the relevant provisions in Canon 3C would apply.
-And critically, although the U.S. Trustee relies on the Fifth Circuit's decision in Potashnick v.
+in Canon 3C would apply.197 And critically, although the U.S. Trustee relies on the Fifth Circuit's decision in Potashnick v.
 Port City Const.
-Co. to argue that Advisory Opinion 58 applies, Potashnick was issued before the Supreme Court held in Liljeberg that the "harmless error" analysis applies to recusal violations.
-198 v.
-In Cases Where Former Judge Jones was the Presiding Judge, Bankruptcy Rules 5002 and 5004 Do Not Apply to His Approval of Any JW Retention or Fee Applications.
+Co. to argue that Advisory Opinion 58 applies, Potashnick was issued before the Supreme Court held in Liljeberg that the "harmless error" analysis applies to recusal violations.198 v.
+Bankruptcy Rules 5002 and 5004 Do Not Apply to Former Judge Jones's Approval of Any JW Retention or Fee Applications.

-bankruptcy judge shall not approve the retention or compensation of certain individuals and their firms.
-The U.S. Trustee argues that, under Bankruptcy Rules 5002 and 5004, Judge Jones was prohibited from approving JW's retention and fee applications because either Ms. Freeman "should have been treated as a 'relative'" under the rule or, alternatively, "Ms. Freeman was so connected to Judge Jones given their relationship-and, therefore, so was [JW]-'as to render it improper' for [him] to have approved" JW's employment while Ms. Freeman was a partner.
-199 In
+166. In addition to incorporating section 455, the Bankruptcy Rules provide that a bankruptcy judge shall not approve the retention or compensation of certain individuals and their firms.
+The U.S. Trustee argues that, under Bankruptcy Rules 5002 and 5004, Judge Jones was prohibited from approving JW's retention and fee applications because either Ms. Freeman "should have been treated as a 'relative'" under the rule or, alternatively, "Ms. Freeman was so connected to Judge Jones given their relationship-and, therefore, so was [JW]-'as to render it improper' for [him] to have approved" JW's employment while Ms. Freeman was a partner.199 In making his argument, the U.S. Trustee again ignores the plain meaning of the governing texts and the rules to invent bases for punishing JW for the actions of others.